 Jaz in the city was created in 2015.
-In 2016 we changed our umbrella brand from Steigenberger to Deutsche Hospitality to be more global.
+In 2016, we changed our umbrella brand from Steigenberger to Deutsche Hospitality to be more global.
 In 2017 we celebrated our 100th hotel and in 2018 we launched Maxx by Steigenberger, our conversion brand.
 In 2019, we acquired 51% of Zleep.
-We met Zleep at the Global Lodging Forum last year when our very nice dinner together with Peter Haaber significantly helped close the deal!
-The Global Lodging Forum it also a unique opportunity for networking.
+We met Zleep at the Global Lodging Forum last year when our dinner together with Peter Haaber significantly helped close the deal!
+The Global Lodging Forum is also a unique opportunity for networking.

 We now have 150 hotels in 18 countries and 3 continents with more than 10,500 employees.
 We have 5 distinct brands from luxury to economy and France is still missing.

 We have grand hotels and new generations as well as a lot of resorts.
 We relaunched our core brand this year.
-In 2019 we are investing 120 million euros along with our partners just for the renovation and repositioning of the Steigenberger brand.
+In 2019 we are investing 120 million euros along with our partners just to renovate and reposition the Steigenberger brand.